Alec Baldwin’s criminal charges to be dropped in trial over fatal Rust shooting

 Law enforcement will continue to investigate how the events of the tragic October 2021 day unfolded, meaning that the case could be reopened in future.

-“We are pleased with the decision to dismiss the case against Alec Baldwin and we encourage a proper investigation into the facts and circumstances of this tragic accident,” Baldwin’s attorneys Luke Nikas and Alex Spiro said in a statement per Deadline.
+“We are pleased with the decision to dismiss the case against Alec Baldwin and we encourage a proper investigation into the facts and circumstances of this tragic accident,” Baldwin’s attorneys Luke Nikas and Alex Spiro said in a statement.

-The Independent has contacted Baldwin’s representatives and the Santa Fe District Attorney for further comment.
+The Independent has contacted the Santa Fe District Attorney for further comment.

-Baldwin’s co-defendant and ex-Rust armourer Hannah Guiterrez-Reed, is still facing criminal charges as of now.
-The two have previously pleaded not guilty.
+Baldwin’s co-defendant and ex-Rust armourer Hannah Guiterrez-Reed, is still facing criminal charges at current.
+The two previously pleaded not guilty.

+The two-week preliminary hearing was scheduled to begin on 3 May in Santa Fe, a year and a half after Hutchins was killed by a live round fired from a prop gun held by Baldwin on the set of the Western movie.

+It was to be decided whether there was enough evidence for the case to go to trial.

 The sudden developments come a week after Judge Mary Marlowe Sommer had granted Baldwin permission to skip the preliminary hearing.